devantler/dotnet-commons/README.md

 This repository contains a collection of .NET libraries that can be used for everyday tasks in .NET applications.

-## Libraries

-- Devantler.Commons.StringHelpers - A collection of classes, extensions, and methods for working with strings.
-- Devantler.Commons.CodeGen.* - A set of code generators to generate code to, e.g. C#.
-It also packs a set of mappers to map different file formats to the compilation model used by the generators.
 <!-- readme-tree start -->
 ```
 .